Jump to content

 Neural Link Fine - $250,000 / 1

-Camera: A way to capture image and sound using some sort of technology such as film or digital.
-This is an found in most late 0 Tech civilizations usually within a few hundred or thousand years before becoming tech 1.
+Camera: A way to capture images and sound using some sort of technology, such as film or digital.
+This is found in most late Tech 0 civilizations, usually within a few hundred to a few thousand years before becoming Tech 1.

 • In-Game Bonus: Each Tech level improves the quality, size, accessibility, and functionality of these devices.
-At Tech 0 this item provides a Misc +1 to Study.
+At Tech 0, this item provides a Misc +1 to Study.
 As long as it is used 'onsite'.
-Each Tech level higher increases this Misc bonus by one.
+Each higher Tech level increases this Misc bonus by 1.

-Computation Device: Ranging from as large as a warehouse to as small as a few nanometers these machines are used to compute numbers and data in meaningful ways much much faster then nature intended.
+Computation Device: Ranging from as large as a warehouse to as small as a few nanometers, these machines are used to compute numbers and data in meaningful ways much faster than nature intended.
 Used by rising civilizations to store there ever growing collection of information and process that information for the eager masses.
-These machines help propel a civilization into domination and, regardless of the biology of the species and how 'advanced' there brains are over others, inevitably they become no match for what a Computer can do.
-Thus such a device is found in EVERY advanced civilization that has attempted to conquer the stairs.
+These machines help propel a civilization toward domination and, regardless of the species' biology and how 'advanced' their brains are compared to others, inevitably they become no match for what a Computer can do.
+Thus, such a device is found in EVERY advanced civilization that has attempted to conquer the stars.

-Image Replicator: Often referred to as a printer these devices usually contain an image scanner as well.
-They are very good at scanning and coping 2d imagines like the ones used in a Camera.
+Image Replicator: Often referred to as a printer, this device usually includes an image scanner as well.
+They are very good at scanning and copying 2D images like the ones used in a Camera.
 They can be paired with a Remote Communications device to also have the ability to 'Fax' or otherwise send images to other Image Replicator's or Computation Devices.
-Although fairly common product in Civilizations that also have Cameras this generally doesn't improve much on its own and its quality is usually depended on the quality of Cameras for that Tech Level.
+Although a fairly common product in Civilizations that also have cameras, this generally doesn't improve much on its own, and its quality usually depends on the quality of Cameras for that Tech Level.

-• In-Game Bonus: At tech level 3 and 4 these devices can be used to auto enhance images from older tech Cameras to provide Clues or Evidence they may not have been seen otherwise.
-When the Clue/Deviance is an image a Tech Level 3 provides a misc +1 to Study while Tech 4 provides +2.
+• In-Game Bonus: At tech level 3 and 4, these devices can be used to auto-enhance images from older tech Cameras to provide Clues or evidence that they may not have been seen otherwise.
+When the Clue/Deviance is an image, a Tech Level 3 provides a misc +1 to Study while Tech 4 provides +2.

-Recorder: This device is similar to a Surveillance recording device except it is legal commercial grade.
-Usually only able to record much shorter but higher quality images and/or sound for personal use.
-Similar to a Camera except strictly for a stream of audio or video and not just a single still image.
+Recorder: This device is similar to a Surveillance recording device, except it is a legal, commercial-grade device.
+Usually, only able to record much shorter but higher quality images and/or sound for personal use.
+Similar to a camera, except strictly for streaming audio or video, not just a single still image.

-Remote Communications: Used to allow people to communication with audio and even sometimes video.
-Can be only for a few people or part of a planet/Solar/Galactic wide communications network.
-They also come in many different shapes and sizes and higher Tech levels can have them be paired with 'Computation Devices' and 'Recorders'.
-They range from a simple radio, to a satellite phone, or a Soft-Measure Quantum Entangled Communications Node.
+Remote Communications: Used to allow people to communicate via audio and sometimes video.
+Can be for only a few people or part of a planet, solar, or Galactic-wide communications network.
+They also come in many different shapes and sizes, and higher Tech levels can have them be paired with 'Computation Devices' and 'Recorders'.
+They range from a simple radio to a satellite phone or a Soft-Measure Quantum Entangled Communications Node.

 • In-Game Bonus: This can be used to allow Players to talk to each other without being in the same room.
 A Tech 0 these items are large and range from backpacks to 'break' phones.
-However ~0.9/Tech 1+ devices can be considered 'Tiny' and can be hidden in the ear or somewhere on the person with a Sleight of Hand DC of 15.
-Only Tech of a higher Tech level can easily jam or intercept communications of machines from the lower Tech level.
-However with the right skill someone can jam the communications of the same or even higher Tech but the DC is 15 +10 for every Tech higher then the equipment being used.
+However, ~0.9/Tech 1+ devices can be considered 'Tiny' and can be hidden in the ear or somewhere on the person with a Sleight of Hand DC of 15.
+Only Tech of a higher Tech level can easily jam or intercept communications from machines of a lower Tech level.
+However, with the right skill, someone can jam the communications of the same or even higher Tech, but the DC is 15 +10 for every Tech higher than the equipment being used.

 3 Dimensional Fabricator/Scanner: Used to scan in 3 Dimensional devices and print out copies of them.
 At Tech level 1 these devices can only replicate the outside appearance unless the Fabricator has 'blue prints'.
-Higher Tech levels the scanner can attempt to replicate both the outside and inside of whatever it is given.
-However they can only work on devices of there same Tech Level or lower.
+At higher Tech levels, the scanner can attempt to replicate both the outside and inside of whatever it is given.
+However, they can only work on devices of their same Tech Level or lower.
 They can also repair devices.
-A Fabricator/Scanner is bought specific for each type of crafting with prices differing for each type and there size.
+A Fabricator/Scanner is bought specifically for each type of crafting, with prices varying by type and size.

-Listed prices are based on crafting small sized items at Tech 1.
-Each size or tech increase simply stack the starting price on it again.
+Listed prices are based on crafting small-sized items at Tech 1.
+Each size or tech increase simply stacks the starting price on it again.

 Chemical: $5,000